 Pionero Philanthropy is a great place to start supporting Women’s Rights and Empowerment nonprofits in Guatemala.

-Pionero Philanthropy assesses all nonprofit partners including Creamos, Serniña and Women’s Justice Initiative, and provides in-depth reports on each highlighting how they perform in 5 key areas; Sustainability, Transparency, Efficiency, Impact, and Need/Relevance.
-Pionero Philanthropy also provides consulting services to match donors to the appropriate nonprofit and maximize the impact of donations.
+We assess all nonprofit partners including Creamos, Serniña and Women’s Justice Initiative, and provide in-depth reports on each highlighting how they perform in 5 key areas; Sustainability, Transparency, Efficiency, Impact, and Need/Relevance.
+Consulting services are also available to match donors to the appropriate nonprofit and maximize the impact of donations.

 Contact Pionero Philanthropy if you would like further information about our services